XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.ja.md

 | B2A4DB846F0891BF2C76AB2F2ACC8F5B4EC64437135C6E56F3F859DE5FFD5856 | 投票中 |

 <!-- TODO: translate description -->
-This amendment expands the maximum signer list size allows each signer to have optional data associated with it.
+This amendment expands the maximum signer list size and allows each signer to have optional data associated with it.
 The additional data can be used to identify the signer, which may be useful for smart contracts, or for identifying who controls a key in a large organization: for example, you could store an IPv6 address or the identifier of a Hardware Security Module (HSM).

 Without this amendment, the maximum signer list size is 8 signers, and each signer has exactly two fields, `Account` and `SignerWeight`.